-Private institution: An educational institution controlled by a private individual(s) or by a nongovernmental agency, usually supported primarily by other than public funds, and Private for-profit institution: A private institution in which the individual(s) or agency in control receives compensation, other than wages, rent, or other expenses for the assum Private nonprofit institution: A private institution in which the individual(s) or agency in control receives no compensation, other than wages, rent, or other expenses for the as Proprietary institution: See Private for-profit institution.
+Private institution: An educational institution controlled by a private individual(s) or by a nongovernmental agency, usually supported primarily by other than public funds, and Private for-profit institution: A private institution in which the individual(s) or agency in control receives compensation, other than wages, rent, or other expenses for the assur Private nonprofit institution: A private institution in which the individual(s) or agency in control receives no compensation, other than wages, rent, or other expenses for the as Proprietary institution: See Private for-profit institution.

 Public institution: An educational institution whose programs and activities are operated by publicly elected or appointed school officials, and which is supported primarily by p Quarter calendar system: A calendar system in which the academic year consists of three sessions called quarters of about 12 weeks each.
-The range may be from 10 to 15 wee Race/ethnicity: Category used to describe groups to which individuals belong, identify with, or belong in the eyes of the community.
-The categories do not denote scientific defin Race/ethnicity unknown: Category used to classify students or employees whose race/ethnicity is not known and whom institutions are unable to place in one of the specified ra Recognized Postsecondary Credential: Includes both Title IV eligible degrees, certificates, and other recognized postsecondary credentials.
-Any credential that is received after Religious affiliation/commitment (as admission factor): Special consideration given in the admission process for affiliation with a certain church or faith/religion, commitmen \Religious counseling: One-on-one or group counseling with trained professionals for students who want to explore religious problems or issues.
+The range may be from 10 to 15 week Race/ethnicity: Category used to describe groups to which individuals belong, identify with, or belong in the eyes of the community.
+The categories do not denote scientific define Race/ethnicity unknown: Category used to classify students or employees whose race/ethnicity is not known and whom institutions are unable to place in one of the specified ra Recognized Postsecondary Credential: Includes both Title IV eligible degrees, certificates, and other recognized postsecondary credentials.
+Any credential that is received after Religious affiliation/commitment (as admission factor): Special consideration given in the admission process for affiliation with a certain church or faith/religion, commitment \Religious counseling: One-on-one or group counseling with trained professionals for students who want to explore religious problems or issues.

-Required fees: Fixed sum charged to students for items not covered by tuition and required of such a large proportion of all students that the student who does NOT pay is the expectation of such a large proportion of all students that the student who does NOT pay is the expectation of such a large proportion of all students that the student who does NOT pay is the expectation of the secondary school record (as admission factor): Information maintained by the secondary school that may include such things as the student's high school transcript, class rank Semester calendar system: A calendar system that consists of two semesters during the academic year with about 16 weeks for each semester of instruction.
+Required fees: Fixed sum charged to students for items not covered by tuition and required of such a large proportion of all students that the student who does NOT pay is the ex Secondary school record (as admission factor): Information maintained by the secondary school that may include such things as the student's high school transcript, class rank Semester calendar system: A calendar system that consists of two semesters during the academic year with about 16 weeks for each semester of instruction.
 There may be an ac Student-designed major: A program of study based on individual interests, designed with the assistance of an adviser.